 Samsung officially launched Samsung Pay, contactless mobile payments service in India last month.
 The company had confirmed it will add UPI support for Samsung Pay in future.
-Now, the company UPI support has gone live for Samsung Pay that will allow users to make payments with their bank accounts.
+Now, th UPI support has gone live for Samsung Pay that will allow users to make payments with their bank accounts.

 In order to add your bank account using Samsung Pay, you will need to select ‘UPI’ in the main screen of Samsung Pay and tap on ‘Add’.
 You can create your own “Payment Address” in Samsung’s UPI app and link your bank account, which is registered with your phone number following which you can send or receive money.